appsecnoob/Appseclist/README.md

 Test for POST REQUEST  as GET and make sure server does not process it. (proxy)

 Test for GET request as HEAD which requires authentication is not treated differently.
-(Proxy)
+(Proxy) Find a page in the app that cannot be accessed by default and gives you 302 redirect.
+Try to access the page using HEAD method instead of GET.
+If you get a 200 response, it means the access control is broken.

 Test for xss reflected/stored, Dom based